Celdama/tenzies-game/README.md

 # extra features to add

-- track the number of rolls
+- track the number of rolls [DONE]
-- track the time it took to win
+- track the time it took to win [DONE]
-- save your best time to localStorage
+- save your best time to localStorage [DONE]

-// regarder dans le local storage
-// si pas de données j'enregistre le time

-// si données je compare
-// et enregistre seuelement si temps meilleur